steffenjacobs/Minecraft-Greeting-Mod/README.md

 ## Limitations

-- Custom chat formats are not fully supported.
+- Custom chat formats are not fully supported yet.
 - Custom login messages might not be detected as a login message.